dolphindb/Tutorials_EN/standalone_deployment.md

 # DolphinDB Standalone Deployment

-This tutorial describes how to deploy the DolphinDB server standalone, and update the server and license file.
-It is served as a quick start guide for you.
-A frequently asked questions list is also provided.
+This tutorial is a quick start guide describing how to deploy the DolphinDB server standalone, and update the server and license file.
+You can also find solutions to common issues in the FAQ section.

 - [DolphinDB Standalone Deployment](#dolphindb-standalone-deployment)
   - [1.
 Standalone Deployment on Linux OS](#1-standalone-deployment-on-linux-os)